skillissuedev/smolmusic_bot/README.md

 - Run the bot

 # Usage
-For now bot is controlled with commands (hopefully changing it in future.)
+For now bot is controlled with commands (going to change this in the future)
 - `/download <youtube link>` - downloads the specified video from youtube as an audio file and sends it to the user
 - `/addtoplaylist <youtube link> <playlist name>` - downloads the specified video from youtube and adds it to the playlist
 - `/playlist <playlist name>` - sends all songs in the requested playlist to the user
 - `/loadplaylist <youtube link> <playlist name>` - adds all songs from the YouTube playlist to the specified playlist
 - `/remove` - removes the song user replied to from the playlist
 - `/removeplaylist <playlist name>` - removes user's playlist
+- `/lyrics` - shows lyrics of the song user replied to